-More Information on Barrier Pipes:
+More Information on Barrier Pipe:

-Barrier pipe is used for securely distributing water via contaminated land (brownfield sites) or on building sites with possible future contamination issues, ie: petrol station forecourts.
+The range used for securely distributing water via contaminated land (brownfield sites) or on building sites with possible future contamination issues, ie: petrol station forecourts.

-It consists of a normal internal PE80 or PE100 pipe (for carrying out the water) wrapped in an impermeable aluminium barrier layer (to stop contaminant ingress) and an outer polyethylene protection afterwards.
+It consists of a normal internal PE80 or PE100 layer (for carrying out the water) wrapped in an impermeable aluminium barrier layer (to stop contaminant ingress) and an outer polyethylene protection afterwards.
 Sizes 25-355mm are available.

 What is Barrier Pipe?

-Why Use Barrier Pipes Over Normal MDPE?
+Why Use Them Over Normal MDPE?

-When is it Necessary for Barrier Pipe to be Used?
+When is it Necessary to be Used?

 - Railway yards